keboola/connection-docs/extractors/database/mongodb/index.md

 {: .image-popup}
 ![MongoDB new export filled](/extractors/database/mongodb/04-new-export-filled.png)

+*Tip: Export few documents using the [Raw Export Mode](#raw-export-mode) first -- it will help you see document structure (in Strict Format) for which you need to write mapping.*

 ### Primary Key

 Since MongoDB identifies each document in a collection uniquely by `_id`, we recommend to set